Aaron Jones Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Against the Lions, Jones has averaged 62.9 rushing yards per game over his eight career matchups, 28.4 more yards than his over/under in Sunday's game.
+- Over his eight career matchups against them, Jones has averaged 62.9 rushing yards against the Lions, 29.4 more than his over/under in Sunday's game.

 - In two of eight games against the Lions Jones has rushed for a touchdown, and had multiple TDs in one of those two games.

-- The Lions allow 135.9 yards per game on the ground, the NFL's 28th-ranked rush defense.
+- Jones will go up against a Lions squad that allows 135.9 rushing yards per game and is the NFL's 28th-ranked rush defense.

-- This season the Lions are ranked 26th in the league in rushing touchdowns conceded (18).
+- Jones and the Packers will face off against the NFL's 26th-ranked defense in terms of rushing touchdowns allowed (18).

 Recent Performances

-- In last week's matchup against the Vikings, Jones ran the ball eight times for 76 yards (9.5 yards per carry).
+- In last week's outing against the Vikings, Jones carried the ball eight times for 76 yards (9.5 yards per carry).

-- Jones has put up 200 rushing yards on 33 carries (66.7 yards per game) with zero touchdowns during his last three games.
+- Over his last three games, Jones has rushed for 200 yards on 33 carries (66.7 ypg), with zero touchdowns.

 Jones' Green Bay Teammates